Green-cheeked parakeet: Description

-The crimson-bellied parakeet is 25 to 26 cm long and weighs 62 to 81 g.
-The sexes are the same.
+The green-cheeked parakeet is 25 to 26 cm long and weighs 62 to 81 g.
+The sexes are the same sizes.
 Adults of the nominate subspecies P. m. molinae are dull brown from forehead to nape and have green cheeks, ashy brown ear coverts, and a creamy white ring of bare skin around the eye.
 Their upperparts are green.
 Their chin, throat, and the sides of their neck are a scaly brown and whitish.
 Their belly is dull reddish and their lower flanks and vent area are green.
 Their wing is mostly green, with bluish flight feathers.
 Their tail is dull reddish.
 Immatures are similar to adults but without the red belly.

 Subspecies P. m. phoenicura is green on the upper surface of its tail's base.
 P. m. restricta has a blue collar, a blue tinge on its cheeks, and a smaller red belly patch than the nominate.
 P. m. hypoxantha has a paler crown and less distinct scaling on the breast than the nominate.
 P. m. australis is paler than the nominate and has a larger red belly patch.
 P. m. flavoptera is orange to red at the bend of the wing and on the carpal edge and is otherwise like the nominate.

 A small number of individuals of P. m. hypoxantha have mostly yellow underparts.